Ray Rice's wife rips media as video puts NFL on defensive

 The NFL insisted it had not seen the new video of Rice until Monday, when it was released by the website TMZ.
 It said it was never informed of its existence while it conducted a thorough investigation of the incident earlier this year.

+“We had not seen any videotape of what occurred in the elevator.
+We assumed there was a video,” Goodell told CBS.
+“We asked for video.
+But we were never granted that opportunity.”

-“We requested from law enforcement any and all information about the incident, including any video that may exist,” the NFL said in a statement on Tuesday.
+The NFL, in a statement, said the video was not made available despite requests to New Jersey law enforcement for “any and all information about the incident, including any video that may exist.”

-”We spoke to members of the New Jersey State Police and reached out multiple times to the Atlantic City Police Department and the Atlantic County prosecutor’s office.

-“That video was not made available to us and no one in our office saw it until yesterday.”

 Before the new video emerged, Goodell, who had a reputation as a no-nonsense commissioner who would not tolerate unacceptable off-the-field behavior, conceded he “didn’t get it right” when he initially suspended Rice for two games.